TDung0807/TDung0807/README.md

 <h2 align="left">About me</h2>

-###

 <p align="left">
 Hi, I'm a backend-focused developer with strong expertise in Ruby, especially the Rails framework.
-On the frontend, I'm actively developing with React & Tailwind <br><br>
+On the frontend, I'm actively developing with React & Tailwind.
+I'm also passionate about Artificial Intelligence and aspire to become an AI Engineer, combining my software engineering skills with intelligent systems.<br><br>

 📚 I'm currently learning advanced Tailwind CSS and DevOps practices<br>
 🎯 Goals: To build scalable, intelligent systems that solve meaningful problems<br>
 🎲 Fun fact: I once accidentally pushed an API key to GitHub 😅
 </p>

 ---

 ## 📫 Contact Me